jmoffatt32/simple_go_network/README.md

 3. You will have to start at least two processes (in two different terminals) to send messages between instances
 4. You'll be presented with a command prompt, enter commands to send messages in the form,
    - `send {ID} {message}` where ID is the number of server instance that you have started, and message is a message you would like to send
+NOTE: If you would like more than 4 processes, simply add more lines to the .config file, with the same format.

 # Documentation